vishnuas22/MasterX/test_result.md

       - working: true
         agent: "testing"
         comment: "✅ VERIFIED AGAIN: Chat management endpoints continue to work correctly.
 Successfully tested renaming a session, sharing a session, searching user sessions, and deleting a session.
 All operations are properly persisted in the database and can be verified with subsequent requests."
+      - working: true
+        agent: "testing"
+        comment: "✅ VERIFIED JULY 2025: Chat management endpoints are working correctly.
+Successfully tested renaming a session, sharing a session, searching user sessions, and deleting a session.
+All operations are properly persisted in the database and can be verified with subsequent requests."

 ## frontend:
   - task: "Dark Futuristic Theme Enhancement"